 If those numbers or a safety supervisor are unavailable, you can calculate a safe forklift load capacity, thanks to the OSHA forklift load calculator.

-The OSHA forklift load calculator is readily available, any time you need it.
+The OSHA forklift load calculator is readily available, anytime you need it.
 With this calculator, a forklift operator can accurately determine exactly how much of a load that a forklift can handle.

 Along with its forklift load calculator, OSHA provides other tools and resources to help forklift operators safely manage loads.
 OSHA even offers recommendations for using a forklift to transport pallets.

-Tips for Using a Forklift for Loading Pallets
+Tips for Loading a Forklift with Pallets

 OSHA offers the following tips for loading pallets onto a forklift: